AndrianBdn/wg-cmd/README.md

 #### client configuration (nnnn-%client%.toml)

-Contains `ClientRoute` that overrides the one from server config.
+`ClientRoute` - completely overrides the `ClientRoute` from the server config

+`AddServerRoute` - adds additional network to AllowedIPs for the client on the server side (useful when you want to route traffic to one client to another client's network through the server)

 `MTU` - Override server MTU with a different value for this client.
 Set to -1 to omit MTU from this WireGuard client config.